Dominant orbital magnetization in the prototypical altermagnet MnTe: Introduction

 \section{Introduction}

-Altermagnetism is a recently identified form of antiferromagnetism, characterized by nonrelativistic spin splitting of electronic bands in momentum space despite a vanishing net magnetization, and is predicted to emerge in a broad range of material classes~\cite{doi:10.7566/JPSJ.88.123702,Yuan2023,smejkal_2022, smejkal_2022_2, guo_2023, tamang2024newlydiscoveredmagneticphase, cuono_2023, PhysRevMaterials.8.L051401, PhysRevB.108.115138}.
-It has attracted attention for its potential in highly efficient spin-current generation~\cite{gonzalez_2021}, optical altermagnetic switch~\cite{devita2025opticalswitchinglayeredaltermagnet}, anomalous Hall effect with vanishing net magnetization~\cite{Takagi2025,sheoran2025spontaneousanomaloushalleffect}, giant tunneling magnetoresistance~\cite{smejkal_2022_3,sun2025altermagnetizingfeseliketwodimensionalmaterials}, antiferromagnetic spintronics~\cite{ding_2021, ding_2023}, spin caloritronics~\cite{zhou_2024} and Josephson junctions~\cite{ouassou_2023}, among other applications.
+Altermagnetism is a recently identified form of antiferromagnetism, characterized by nonrelativistic spin splitting of electronic bands in momentum space despite a vanishing net magnetization, and has been proposed in several material classes~\cite{doi:10.7566/JPSJ.88.123702,Yuan2023,smejkal_2022, smejkal_2022_2, guo_2023, tamang2024newlydiscoveredmagneticphase, cuono_2023, PhysRevMaterials.8.L051401, PhysRevB.108.115138}.
+It has attracted attention for its potential in highly efficient spin-current generation~\cite{gonzalez_2021}, optical altermagnetic switch~\cite{devita2025opticalswitchinglayeredaltermagnet}, anomalous Hall effect (AHE) ~\cite{Takagi2025,sheoran2025spontaneousanomaloushalleffect}, giant tunneling magnetoresistance~\cite{smejkal_2022_3,sun2025altermagnetizingfeseliketwodimensionalmaterials}, antiferromagnetic spintronics~\cite{ding_2021, ding_2023}, spin caloritronics~\cite{zhou_2024} and Josephson junctions~\cite{ouassou_2023}, among other applications.
 Its existence relies on the condition that the electronic charge of spin-up (down) atoms maps onto spin-down (up) ones through symmetry operations involving rotations - whether proper or improper, symmorphic or nonsymmorphic - but not by pure inversion or translation.
 This symmetry constraint gives rise to characteristic $d$-wave, $g$-wave, or $i$-wave patterns of nonrelativistic spin polarization in momentum space~\cite{smejkal_2022}.
 Such patterns are absent in antiferromagnets that preserve combined time-reversal (T) and spatial symmetries of inversion (P) or lattice translation ($\tau$)~\cite{Xiao2021,Cheong2024}.
+Although spin-orbit coupling (SOC) is often neglected in descriptions of altermagnetism, it can induce finite magnetization that influences the system's behavior.